All Products

 Note

-1. On the Clusters page, select the Shanghai region, click the ack-shanghai cluster name, and then on the Cluster Information page, click the Basic Information tab to view the Pod CIDR block of the ack-shanghai cluster.
+1. On the Clusters page, select the China (Shanghai) region.
+Click the ack-shanghai cluster name.
+On the Cluster Information page, click the Basic Information tab to find the Pod CIDR block.

-1. On the Cluster Information page of each cluster, click the Basic Information tab, and then click the security group ID on the right of Control Plane Security Group.
+1. On the Cluster Information page of each cluster, click the Basic Information tab.
+Click the security group ID next to Control Plane Security Group.

-3. Set Protocol Type to All, Source to the Pod CIDR block of the peer cluster, retain other default values, and then click Save in the Actions column.
+3. Set Protocol Type to All and Source to the Pod CIDR block of the peer cluster.
+Keep other defaults and click Save.

-Step 3: Add clusters to the ASM instance and create a hosted ingress gateway
+Step 3: Add clusters to ASM and create an ingress gateway

-1. Add the clusters from Hangzhou and Shanghai regions to the ASM instance.
-For more information, see Add a cluster to an ASM instance.
+1. Add the ack-hangzhou and ack-shanghai clusters to the ASM instance.
+See Add a cluster to an ASM instance.

 apiVersion: istio.alibabacloud.com/v1beta1